Dinir/mini-padder/README.md

 I tried to make this project to prove to myself that I can make and *complete* making a thing.
 Also that I can use it for my own streams.

-[DInput Default Skin]: ./images/DInput-Skin.gif '(38.14kB) DInput Default Skin'
+[DInput Default and Joystick Default]: ./images/DS4-and-Joystick.gif '(539.9kB) Dinput Default Skin and Joystick Default Skin'
 [DInput ROCKETSROCKETSROCKETS]: ./images/DInput-R3.gif '(2.15MB) Mild Button Mash'
 [DInput Lightfield]: ./images/DInput-LF.gif '(1.55MB) Single Button Usage'